deviator/serialport/README.md

 `timeout = writeTimeout + writeTimeoutMult * data.length`.

-`read` method of `SerialPort` also can throw `TimeoutException`, but here the behavior can be different depending on the flag `returnAvailable`.
+`read` method of `SerialPort` also can throw `TimeoutException`, but here the behavior can be different depending on the `CanRead` flag.

 Receive data time schema: